powflix/nimo/CONTRIBUTING.md

 ## Contributing Code

-Code-level contributions to GoShort generally come in the form of pull requests.
+Code-level contributions to Nimo generally come in the form of pull requests.
 These are done by forking the repo and making changes locally.
-The process of proposing a change to GoShort can be summarized as follows:
+The process of proposing a change to Nimo can be summarized as follows:

-* Fork the GoShort repository and create your branch from `master`.
+* Fork the Nimo repository and create your branch from `master`.
-* Make the desired changes to GoShort sources and perform tests.
+* Make the desired changes to Nimo sources and perform tests.
 * If you've added code that should be tested, add tests.
 * Ensure the test suite passes, either locally or on CI once you opened a pull request.
 * Push the changes to your fork.
-* Create a pull request to the GoShort repository.
+* Create a pull request to the Nimo repository.
 * Review and address comments on your pull request.
     * A bot may comment with suggestions.
 Generally we ask you to resolve these first before a maintainer will review your code.
 * If you haven't signed "Contributor License Agreement (CLA)" already, please complete it here: [CLA]()